 When you can accept responsibility for when things go wrong, it gives you the power to fix it and make it right.

 Our new goal was to pass every Oklahoma City Section 8 inspection the first time, every time.
-My maintenance supervisor got another cup of coffee as we begin to hash out the details.
+My maintenance supervisor got another cup of coffee as we begin to hash out the details for Section 8 inspection requirements.

 It’s all about planning.
 It’s about preparation.